 Example #4 – Non-numeric Value

 In this example, cell C8 has an LN formula associated with it.
 So, C8 is a result cell.
 The first argument of the LN in excel is B8, the number for which log is to be calculated.
-The number is ‘abc,’ and the log of non-numeric value cannot be calculated.
-LN function in Excel returns an error when the log cannot be calculated for such a value.
+Unfortunately, the number is ‘abc,’ and we cannot calculate the log of non-numeric value.
+So, the LN function in Excel returns an error when we cannot calculate the log for such a value.
 The error is #VALUE! which indicates the value is erroneous.

 Example #5 – Negative Number

 In this example, cell C10 has an LN formula associated with it.
 So, C10 is a result cell.
 The first argument of the LN in Excel is B10, the number for which log is to be calculated.
-The number is -1.2, and the log of a negative number cannot be calculated.
+The number is -1.2, and we cannot calculate the log of a negative number.
 Since the value is negative, the LN function in Excel returns an error indicating the value is erroneous.
-So, the value in the resultant cell is #NUM! which indicates the number is erroneous.
+So, the value in the resultant cell is #NUM!
+Which shows the number is incorrect.

 Things to Remember